Angavastra: Style and use

 Angavastra is a simple loose garment, usually paired or matching with dhoti color, draped over the shoulders.
-It is a traditional wear of South India and a profound fashion statement.
+It is a traditional wear of South India.

 Prime Minister Narendra Modi wore karai veshti dhoti, kurta, and angavastram, the traditional attire during his visit to Arjuna's Penance, Krishna's Butterball, the Pancha Rathas, and Shore Temple.
 A weaver from Varanasi designed and wove a special silk angavastram incorporating Buddhist mantras for Narendra Modi.